Bader-Idris/nuxt4-fullstack-portfolio/README.md

 Afterward, you will need to force Certbot to renew certificates to remove the `--staging` flag.
 It is recommended to create a separate compose file for this purpose and for future renewals.

+> [!IMPORTANT]
+> replicas and docker swarm concerns

+You have to name the root project dir as `portfolio` or change `server/config/nginx/nginx_with_certbot_secured.conf` file => upstream servers based on your container name?s or outer ip address?es

 ### Setting Up Cron for Certificate Renewal

 To automate certificate renewals, create a cron job by modifying the paths in the `/server/config/nginx/ssl_renew.sh` file, then add this file to your crontab: